 Is hydrogen Asia’s new energy commodity?
 Opportunities and challenges for Australia

-D Low, A Rodger, P Sharma and B Gallagher (Wood Mackenzie)
+D Low, A Rodger, B Gallagher and P Sharma (Wood Mackenzie)

 Hydrogen innovation: discover development hotspots with patent landscaping